Hywan/mnt.io/content/articles/2024-10-08-building-a-new-site/index.md

 discipline.
 {% end %}

-## Optimised for smallness, speed, semantics and fun!
+## Optimised for Smallness, Speed, Semantics and Fun!

 At this step, it should be clear the site has been optimised for smallness, speed and semantics.
 Even the fonts aren't custom: I use [Modern Font Stacks]